 The one major downside?
 No air conditioning!
 But no matter – just spend the heat of the day cooling off in the ocean or zipping through town on a moped or snoozing in a hammock in the shade instead of in your room.

 Are you feeling the sand between your toes, smelling the salty ocean air, and listening to waves crash on the beach yet?
 We are dying to re-visit Isla Mujeres!
+Looking for more places to visit in Mexico?
+Check out things to do in La Paz, Mexico.
 Which of these things to do in Isla Mujeres would you head to first?
 Drop us a comment below!

 Hey, did you find this post informative?
 Save it to refer to later on Pinterest!

 Can we be travel BFFs?